 - Support ticket history: Recent tickets suggest engagement.
 But a resolved ticket about a recurring bug might have been the customer’s final patience test.

 These signals produce a probabilistic model, not a definitive classification.
 For the customers in the middle — moderate usage, occasional logins, no recent support contact — behavioral data provides little clarity.
+And the customers in the middle are precisely where classification matters most, because the high-engagement tail is almost always involuntary and the zero-engagement tail is almost always voluntary; the operational question is what to do with the 40% of failed payments in between.

 There is also a temporal problem with behavioral proxies.
 By the time a payment fails and triggers your classification attempt, the behavioral window you are analyzing may already be stale.
 A customer who was actively using the product three weeks ago but decided to leave last week will show “recent activity” in your model while having zero intent to recover.
 The behavioral signals lag behind the decision by days or weeks — precisely the window where the payment failure occurs.
 This lag makes even well-constructed scoring models unreliable for the customers where classification matters most: those in the ambiguous middle who could go either way depending on the recovery approach.

-How AI interviews classify definitively
+How do AI interviews classify failed payments definitively?

 When a failed payment triggers an AI-moderated interview, the 30-minute conversation maps the customer’s engagement trajectory over weeks and months leading up to the payment failure.
 By the time the interview addresses the payment event itself, the moderator has already established: